strike-finance/hummingbot/INSURANCE_FUND_GUIDE.md

 - ✅ Gradual unwinding (10% per order)
 - ✅ Best for normal market conditions

-**Use when:** IF positions are small relative to fund size, markets are stable
+**Use when:** IF positions are small, markets are stable, simple operation needed

 ### 2. Aggressive Mode Unwinder (Advanced)